Die Hard, a Christmas movie? Yippee-Ki-yay or Yippee-Ki-nay?

-Die Hard takes place entirely in the Christmas holidays, while only the first and final scenes of White Christmas are set during the holiday season.
+Die Hard takes place entirely during the Christmas holidays, while only the first and final scenes of White Christmas are set during the holiday season.
 The entirety of Die Hard is also at a Christmas party, while only the end of its 1950s counterpart is.

 Therefore, the only conclusion can be that Die Hard is a Christmas movie.
-In fact, it is probably the most multi-cultural Christmas movie of all time.
-It is set in Los Angeles in a Japanese owned building, which is taken over by German, French, Chinese and Italian terrorists.
+In fact, it is probably the most multicultural Christmas movie of all time.
+It is set in Los Angeles in a Japanese-owned building, which is taken over by German, French, Chinese, and Italian terrorists.